Yasir284/Project-7/README.md

 ![badge](https://img.shields.io/badge/TIME%20TAKEN-3--4hrs-red)
 [![badge](https://img.shields.io/badge/SEE%20DEMO%20-VISIT-green)](https://project7-26722.netlify.app/)

-# Project 7 - Product landing page
+# Product landing page

+- This is my **seventh** project.

 - This project is a website of a headphone brand.
 This website is designed using pure HTML and CSS.
-I have made this site fully responsive.
-This is my first responsive site.
+I have made this site fully responsive and this is my first responsive site.

 - It took me 3-4hr to make this project.